First dog believed to test positive for coronavirus in U.S.

 The dog showed minor symptoms -- the family reportedly heard him make gagging sounds and refusing to eat -- before recovering after a few days.

 The Centers for Disease Control and Prevention still maintains there is no evidence that pets play a role in spreading the virus.
-But there is also little evidence that tells us how serious the virus can be to our four-legged friends.
+But there is also little evidence that tells us how serious the virus can be to our four-legged friends, so the CDC advises to practice social distancing guidelines with them.

 So remember these tips from vets: